Local Storage seems to be disabled in your browser.

 - 1+ $19.95 $19.36

-The 2003-PD Mint Set contained twenty coins, including the following:
+The 2004-PD Mint Set contained twenty-two coins, including the following:

-One example of each of the following from the Philadelphia and Denver Mints: Tennessee Quarter, Ohio Quarter, Louisiana Quarter, Indiana Quarter, and Mississippi Quarter (all Copper-Nickel Clad).
+One example of each of the following from the Philadelphia and Denver Mints: Michigan Quarter, Florida Quarter, Texas Quarter, Iowa Quarter, and Wisconsin Quarter (all Copper-Nickel Clad).

-Original packaging: The 2003-PD Mint Set consisted of two different sets in two envelopes.
-One envelope contains coins from the Philadelphia Mint, while the second contains coins from the Denver Mint.
-Each envelope contains two Mylar® packages, the first containing the Cent, Nickel, Dime, Half Dollar, and Dollar.
-The second contains the following five 2003 Quarters from the 50 State Quarters® program: Illinois, Alabama, Maine, Missouri, and Arkansas.
+Original packaging: The 2004-PD Mint Set consisted of two different sets in two envelopes.
+One envelope contains coins from the Philadelphia Mint, the second contains coins from the Denver Mint.
+Each envelope contains two Mylar® packages, the first containing the Cent, Nickels, Dime, Half Dollar, and Dollar.
+The second contains the following five 2004 Quarters from the 50 State Quarters® program: Michigan, Florida, Texas, Iowa, and Wisconsin.
 The pack containing the D-Mint coins was edged in red, the pack containing the D-Mint Quarters was edged in black, the pack containing the P-Mint coins was edged in blue, and the pack containing the P-Mint Quarters was edged in white.
-The two P-Mint packs were placed in a blue envelope featuring an eagle; the D-Mint packs in a red envelope with the same eagle and flag design.
+The two P-Mint packs were placed in a blue envelope; the D-Mint packs in a red envelope.
+Both envelopes showcase the variety of coin designs within the set—including the Westward Journey Nickels.

 |Mint Name||Philadelphia - P|